flaviojunior/beanio-nested-bean-ex/README.md

-# beanio-nested-bean-ex
+# beanio-rid-ex
-Example project for BeanIO with nested beans.
+Example project for BeanIO with record identifier (RID).